- What is the Employment Rights Bill 2024?

 (Last updated )

 The new Employment Rights Bill is applicable across Great Britain.
 (That’s England, Scotland, and Wales – not Northern Ireland).
-With the right compliance, employers can ensure their business stays on the right side of the law.
+Employers must ensure their business stays on the right side of the Bill and all its legislative requirements.

 Peninsula offers expert advice on employment law compliance.
-We also offer 24-hour HR advice – ensuring your business is ready for legislative changes to come.
+We also offer 24-hour HR advice – preparing your business for any new workplace changes.
 Want to find out more?
-Contact us on 0800 028 2420 and book a free consultation with an HR consultant today.
+Contact us on 0800 028 2420 and book a free consultation with our expert HR consultants today.

 What does the new Employment Rights Bill cover?